 Friend, let me ease your mind.
-This is not directed at believers in Christ but only toward those who had heard the message about Jesus and refused to believe.
+This is not directed at believers but only toward those who had heard the message about Jesus and refused to believe.
 They listened to the apostles’ information but were stonewalling at admitting Christ was the final sacrifice for sins.
-They tasted the gospel, but never swallowed, therefore making a mockery of the Son of God (see Hebrews 6:4-6).
+They tasted the gospel but never swallowed, therefore making a mockery of the Son of God (see Hebrews 6:4-6).

 Therefore, dear Christian, you don’t have to be afraid of Hebrews 10:26 and 27.
 The individuals who should be afraid are unbelievers who balk at faith in Jesus.

 Further, if you keep reading until verse 31, you’ll see they trampled on Jesus–on the Spirit of grace–by refusing to turn from the Law and toward faith in Him alone.
 They had to repent from Moses and believe in Jesus.
 Are you doing this?
-Again, no you are not.
+No you are not.
 You have no relationship with Moses’ Law and you’re fully enjoying God’s grace!
-(See Romans 6:14, Titus 2:11,12, Hebrews 13:9).
+(See Romans 6:14, Titus 2:11-12, Hebrews 13:9).